 Let’s assume you are slow float trolling with a sliding float for zander and want to fish at a depth of 14 ft.
 All you would have to do to set that depth is to slide your float stop up your mainline, exactly 14 ft.

 You can do so by either using the length of your rod and measure your line against that, or by simply sliding up the float stop 1 foot at a time (you can a measuring tape for that).

 As the small float stop will pass through your rod guides, you can now simply wind in your line, cast out your rig and let the weight sink down those 14 ft, until the float hits the rubber stop.
-This way, you’ll always know exactly what depth you are fishing and can quickly and easily adjust the depth, if needed.
+This way, you’ll always know exactly what depth you are fishing and can quickly and easily adjust the depth if needed.

-Insider tip: Don’t forget to use a stop bead in between your float and float stop, if the stop is too small and runs through the float.
+Pro Tip: Don’t forget to use a stop bead in between your float and float stop, if the stop is too small and runs through the float.

 Float stops for trapping wagglers